 For clients, it is important to write a detailed project description that attracts the right type of skilled contractors.
 Before the project begins, ensure that all relevant contract elements from payment terms to ownership are agreed upon.
 After awarding the project, go over the details, timeline and direction of the project with the contractor.
 Then, follow up with your contractor to make sure that deadlines are being met and the project is going according to the pre-arranged plans.
 When the project is complete, be sure to leave feedback about the contractor to help other clients in the future.

-twago safePay is a third party escrow service in which funds can be deposited securely.
+twago safePay is an escrow service in which funds can be deposited into projects securely.

-After a client has awarded a project, he or she deposits the entire cost of the project into safePay.
+After a client has awarded a project, they are able to deposit the entire cost of the project into the safePay Wallet.
 This way, the contractor knows that the client has the money and is willing to pay.

-The money will remain in this account until the project has been successfully completed by the contractor.
+The money will remain in the safePay Wallet until the project has been successfully completed by the contractor.
 After the client has approved the final project, the funds will be released to the contractor who can then withdraw them.

 First and foremost, using twago safePay increases security for both the contractor and the client when collaborating online.
 Clients know they will never lose a pre-payment or deposit again, and contractors know they will always get paid for their work.
 Furthermore, safePay is simple, easy and requires minimal planning.

 For clients, this is particularly beneficial as they no longer have to worry about the preferred payment method of the contractor.
-The client can simply deposit the funds into safePay and then the contractor can withdraw payment as he sees fit.
+The client can simply deposit the funds into the safePay Wallet and then the contractor can withdraw payment as they see fit.

-For contractors, safePay offers peace of mind as you know that you will definitely receive payment for your work, and you will be better able to plan your income.
-Then, you can choose how and when to withdraw the funds from safePay into your own account (bank account).
+For contractors, twago safePay offers peace of mind as you know that you will definitely receive payment for your work from the project safePay Wallet into your personal twago Wallet, and you will be better able to plan your income.
+Then, you can choose how and when to withdraw the funds from safePay into your own bank account

 To learn more about safePay, click here.

-twago recommends using safePay to pay contractors.
-With safePay, you place the money for the project in a trusted third-party bank account after the project has been awarded to a contractor.
-Then, the contractor knows that you are able and willing to pay, but the contractor does not receive the funds until the successful completion of the project.
+twago highly recommends using safePay to pay contractors.
+With safePay, you deposit project funds into a secure twago Wallet (escrow) after the project has been awarded to a contractor.
+Then, the contractor knows that you are able and willing to pay, but the contractor does not receive the funds until the successful completion of the project, or at a mutually agreed stage of the project lifecycle.

 We always recommend that clients request an invoice, and then pay according to the method previously agreed upon with the contractor.
 Generally, most contractors will accept wire transfers.
 Please check with your bank for any applicable fees, especially for transfers outside of your country.